capactio/capact/deploy/kubernetes/README.md

     ```

     > **NOTE:** This command installs the Prometheus and Grafana with default Kubernetes metrics exporters and Grafana dashboards.
-    Installed Voltron components configure automatically with monitoring stack by creating ServiceMonitor and dedicated Grafana dashboards.
+    Installed Capact components configure automatically with monitoring stack by creating ServiceMonitor and dedicated Grafana dashboards.
     For more information check [instrumentation](../../docs/development.md#instrumentation) section.

-1. Install Voltron Helm chart:
+1. Install Capact Helm chart:

     ```bash
-    helm install voltron ./charts/voltron --create-namespace -n voltron-system
+    helm install capact ./charts/capact --create-namespace -n capact-system
     ```

 ## Upgrade

-> **NOTE:** Migration to a new major version of Voltron release may require manual actions.
+> **NOTE:** Migration to a new major version of Capact release may require manual actions.
 Before upgrading to a new major version, read the release instructions.

-To upgrade Voltron installation, do the following steps:
+To upgrade Capact installation, do the following steps:

 1. Build CLI: